Georgia Elections 2022 Primer – Updated October 1, 2021

 John Eaves, African-American, former Fulton County Commission Chairman.

 Manswell Peterson, an African-American native of Albany, GA. and a veteran whose career has been in law enforcement.
+In July, Georgia’s ethics commission opened an investigation into the campaign finance figures filed by Peterson, after revelations about a pattern of questionable disclosures.

 Georgia Attorney General